EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

 commodities_out
    Path to a csv file describing the outputs of each technology involved in the sector.
    See :ref:`user_guide/inputs/commodities_io:output commodities`.

-existing_capacity
-   Path to a csv file describing the initial capacity of the sector.
-   See :ref:`user_guide/inputs/existing_capacity:existing sectoral capacity`.

-agents
-    Path to a csv file describing the agents in the sector.
-    See :ref:`user_guide/inputs/agents:agents`.

 --------------